aospapp/aosp/external/curl/docs/TheArtOfHttpScripting.md

  SSL.
 SSL encrypts all the data that is sent and received over the network and thus makes it harder for attackers to spy on sensitive information.

- SSL (or TLS as the latest version of the standard is called) offers a truckload of advanced features to allow all those encryptions and key infrastructure mechanisms encrypted HTTP requires.
+ SSL (or TLS as the current version of the standard is called) offers a set of advanced features to do secure transfers over HTTP.

  Curl supports encrypted fetches when built to use a TLS library and it can be built to use one out of a fairly large set of libraries - `curl -V` will show which one your curl was built to use (if any!).
-To get a page from a HTTPS server, simply run curl like:
+To get a page from an HTTPS server, simply run curl like:

     curl https://secure.example.com